Eu1eOne/Venus-Mobile-Overview-Enhancements/README.md

 # Venus-Mobile-Overview-Enhancements
 This replaces the Mobile Overview page in Victron Venus OS to add additional information

+A new file: SystemReasonMessage.qml is added to provide text readout of ESS "reason codes"

 This version supports Venus versions 2.4 and 2.5

 Changes to the screen: